I'm always amazed at how resourceful, thoughtful, determined and resilient 12- and 13-year olds are. We adults never give them enough credit!

 Jack is forced to leave his life behind and move with his parents to Tanzania, East Africa.
 While the move brings new friends and many daring adventures at school and on safari, Jack must also learn to navigate the minefield of teenage relationships.

 Welcome to Jack’s excitingly adventurous, tumultuously changing world!
-Having left behind their comfortable, predictable life in suburban, small-city Canada, fourteen-year-old Jack MacAllistar and his family are beginning a whole new life in the uncertain maelstrom of a developing nation, Tanzania, in East Africa.
+Having left behind their comfortable, predictable life in suburban, small-city Canada, fourteen-year-old Jack MacAllistar and his family are beginning a whole new life in the uncertain maelstrom of a developing nation, Tanzania.
 Upon arriving, they quickly learn that nothing is quite as they expected.
-From the wonderful serendipity of safari adventures to ants swarming their house, they soon discover the contrasting bright side and dark side of living overseas, where ‘everyday is an adventure’.
+From the wonderful serendipity of safari adventures to ants swarming their house, they soon discover the contrasting bright and dark sides of living overseas, where ‘everyday is an adventure’.
 Part of that excitement is meeting new friends like James, a Tanzanian boy on campus; Harry, a British bloke from another school; and the Danish twins, Lea and Mia.
 Imagine navigating the confusing labyrinth of young teen relationships, a new school and a country with very different standards and expectations.
 But, along with the beauty of the tropics, the wonderful people and spectacular wildlife and landscapes, Jack learns that poverty is rampant, as is corruption, poaching and smuggling.
 In fact, from the moment he meets the Deputy Head of his new school, Mr Bourini, Jack knows something is up, and he and his friends must find the courage and cunning to get to the bottom of it, despite the dangers.

 Book 4: Tanzania Hatari!

 It’s the moment of truth, yet the justice fifteen-year-old Jack MacAllistar and his friends Harry, Mia, Lea, and Sam were hoping for slips away.
 Instantly, their lives turn into a cat-and-mouse game of deadly threats and traumatic encounters as they try to expose who is really behind the wildlife poaching and illegal trophy hunting in northern Tanzania.
 Then Erik arrives from Canada and Jack’s world is again turned upside-down.
 All of this amidst a backdrop of changing teenage relationships, assumptions and misinterpretations leaves Jack constantly on edge, wondering where the danger will come from next.
-From Maasai bomas to the Swahili Coast and back to the the heights of Mount Meru, difficult life lessons of honesty, integrity, and friendship become harrowing experiences in Jack’s personal quest for fairness and understanding, culminating in utter brutality at the hands of the very people he and his friends have been trying to expose.
+From Maasai bomas to the Swahili Coast and back to the heights of Mount Meru, difficult life lessons of honesty, integrity, and friendship become harrowing experiences in Jack’s personal quest for fairness and understanding, culminating in utter brutality at the hands of the very people he and his friends have been trying to expose.
 How can Jack and Harry possibly escape these armed and extremely dangerous criminals?

-New Manuscript! tentatively entitled Guilhèm's Quest
+New Manuscript tentatively entitled Guilhèm's Quest

 Duchy of Aquitaine, 1350CE.
 Rivalry between brothers is nothing new, nor is the disparity that separates nobles and peasants.
-As barons of Périgord, the family of 12-year-old Guilhèm is caught up in the devastation being wrought by the Hundred Years' War between the battling monarchs of England and France.
+As barons of Périgord, the family of 12-year-old Guilhèm de Monbézénac is caught up in the devastation being wrought by the Hundred Years' War between the battling monarchs of England and France.
 But conflict also rages within their family.

 Stuffed with old manuscripts and trinkets, Dom is mystified at the discovery of a hidden inscription on the inside of the lid of the box: